What is qq?

 Working directories

-A working directory is the directory where a qq job is actually executed.
-Typically, it resides on a compute node’s local storage, but it can also be on a shared filesystem — or even be the same as the input directory.
+Typically, the working directory resides on a compute node’s local storage, but it can also be on a shared filesystem — or even be the same as the input directory.

 Clusters of the Metacentrum family